videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/react-native-ios-sdk.md

 </Tabs>

-### Step 3: Install all the dependecies via CocoaPods
+### Step 3: Install all the dependencies via CocoaPods.

-IMPORTANT: Make sure you are using CocoaPods 1.10 or higher.
+IMPORTANT: Make sure to use CocoaPods version 1.10 or higher.

 ```js
 $[sudo] gem install cocoapods
 ```

-### Step 4: Manual linking (if react-native-incall-manager is not linked automatically)
+### Step 4: Manually link react-native-incall-manager (if it is not linked automatically).

-- Select `Your_Xcode_Project/TARGETS/BuildSettings`, in Header Search Paths, add `"$(SRCROOT)/../node_modules/@videosdk.live/react-native-incall-manager/ios/RNInCallManager"`
+- Select `Your_Xcode_Project/TARGETS/BuildSettings`, in Header Search Paths, and add `"$(SRCROOT)/../node_modules/@videosdk.live/react-native-incall-manager/ios/RNInCallManager"`

-### Step 5: Include in the Podfile in your react-native ios directory
+### Step 5: Include this in the Podfile of your react-native ios directory:

 ```js title="Podfile"
 pod 'react-native-webrtc', :path => '../node_modules/@videosdk.live/react-native-webrtc'
 ```

-### Step 6: Change platform field of podfile to 12.0 or above it
+### Step 6: Change the platform field of podfile to 12.0 or above.

-You have change platform field of podfile to 12.0 or above it, as react-native-webrtc doesn’t support iOS < 12 platform :ios, ‘12.0’
+You need to change the platform field in the Podfile to 12.0 or above because react-native-webrtc doesn't support iOS versions earlier than 12.0.
+Update the line: platform : ios, ‘12.0’.

 ### Step 7: Install pods